-The DHS RN-supervisory Reviewerstaff, through the record review process and through routine monitoring and auditing procedures, notifies the appropriate DHS PCSP/CC NRNnurse, DHS RN Supervisor and DMS supervisor and the Independent Assessment Contractor if an assessment has not been completed within the specified DAABHS policy timeframes.
+The DHS RN Reviewer, through the record review process and through routine monitoring and auditing procedures, notifies the appropriate DHS PCSP/CC Nurse, DHS RN Supervisor and DMS if an assessment has not been completed within the specified DAABHS policy timeframes.

-The ACES reports produced by DCO the Division of County Operations is are used as a tool by the DHS PCSP/CC NRN nurse and DHS RN ReviewerSupervisor supervisor to determine if the assessment is current or has expired.
+The reports produced by DCO are used by the DHS PCSP/CC Nurse and DHS RN Supervisor to determine if the assessment is current or has expired.
 Patterns of noncompliance are documented and disciplinary action is taken if necessary.